agurtokeyla/Works-Sales-Dashboard-Power-BI-/README.md

 This Power BI dashboard analyzes sales performance for **Adventure Works**, a global product retailer.
 It provides insights into **total sales, order quantity, deal size, and profit margins** across multiple years and product lines.

-The dashboard focuses on clarity and interactivity — helping stakeholders quickly identify sales trends, performance gaps, and order status patterns.
+The dashboard focuses on clarity and interactivity, helping stakeholders quickly identify sales trends, performance gaps, and order status patterns.

 ---